-Over the past couple of years, the Company has focused its capital and investment initiatives on cash flow from hotels and resorts, while at the same time selling non-core development assets.
+The Company focuses its capital and investment initiatives on enhancing cash flow from hotels and resorts, while at the same time selling non-core development assets.
 The Company's assets are located in southern Ontario, Canada and in 10 US States.
-On November 14, 2017 the Company completed an acquisition of 13 Select-Service hotels in the US for \$135 million USD.
-The acquisition consisted of 13 Courtyard Marriott hotels, with a total of 1,913 rooms.
-The hotels are located in 9 US states and are geographically diverse with strong locations in key Midwest, Southeast and Southwest markets.

-The Company is an offering corporation and a reporting issuer in Ontario (following the filing and receipt of a nonoffering long form prospectus in 2014) but, as of March 31, 2019, does not have any of its securities listed or quoted on any marketplace in Canada.
+The Company is an offering corporation and a reporting issuer in Ontario (following the filing and receipt of a non-offering long form prospectus in 2014) but, as of September 30, 2019, does not have any of its securities listed or quoted on any marketplace in Canada.